Matt Testro

 Matthew Testro (born 5 February 1996) is an Australian actor.
 He played Jake Riles in Nowhere Boys and Freddie Hopkin in The Gloaming.

 Testro has appeared in the TV shows Miss Fisher's Murder Mysteries, Glitch, Neighbours, The Doctor Blake Mysteries, 800 Words, Legends and Jack Irish.
-He played the lead role of Jake Riles in the teen drama film Nowhere Boys: The Book of Shadows.
+He reprised his role as Jake Riles in the teen drama film Nowhere Boys: The Book of Shadows.